Connax-Oy/BLEAM-Android-SDK/README.md

 - You must request `ACCESS_COARSE_LOCATION` permission
   - Both BLE and geofences require location permission
   - Otherwise library won't work at all
-- You should request `ACCESS_BACKGROUND_LOCATION` permission on Adroid 10 or higher
+- You should request `ACCESS_BACKGROUND_LOCATION` permission on Android 10 or higher
   - Otherwise only manual BLEAM launch is supported

 ## Permissions